Topazoo/Pi-Scripts/Readme.txt

 		post-up /path/to/script/wifiup

+- sendinfo

+	A better version of wifiup that can also run on a Edimax EW-7811Un wireless adapter.
+It does not require any manual formatting and can be run as a cron job on reboot.

 - textme.py

 	Sends a message to an email address using your gmail account.
 I call it "textme" because I